-"At the elementary and middle-school level, teachers, with little or no formal background in science education, often find themselves tasked with teaching the science curriculum," she said.
+"At the elementary- and middle-school levels, teachers, with little or no formal background in science education often find themselves tasked with teaching the science curriculum," says Lisa Surles-Law, program administrator.
 "This program is a primer for them and a refresher for those with a formal education in science.
-JSAT provides attendees with a wealth of materials and activities to take back to their classrooms, and a chance to network with other teachers."
+JSAT provides attendees with a wealth of information, materials and activities to take back to their classrooms, and the opportunity to network with other teachers."

 The JSAT program, funded by a grant from the Jefferson Science Associates Initiatives Fund, addresses components of National Science Education Standards and the Virginia Standards of Learning.

-Additional information and the application form are available at: http://education.jlab.org/jsat/ or by emailing Surles-Law at: email@example.com or 757-269-5002.
-The application deadline for the 2010-11 program is Friday, Sept.
+Additional information, program dates and the application form are available at: http://education.jlab.org/jsat/ or by contacting Surles-Law at: email@example.com or 757-269-5002.
+The application deadline for the 2012-13 program is Friday, Sept.
 14.